Content Encoding

 .
 If a response is encoded using the compress

-or methods, libcurl will return an error indicating that the response could not be decoded.
-If <string>
+returns an error indicating that the response could not be decoded.
+If

 is NULL no Accept-Encoding